robsann/NetworkSecurityWithSnort/docs/tools_and_tests.md

     alert tcp any any <> 192.168.57.4 any (msg:"TCP FIN";       flags:F;   sif:3000007; rev:1;)
     alert tcp any any <> 192.168.57.4 any (msg:"TCP XMAS Tree"; flags:FPU; sif:3000008; rev:1;)
     ```
-    - **UDP Packets:** Rule to match all packets using the UDP protocol.
+    - **UDP Packets:** The first following rule match all packets using the UDP protocol, while the subsequent rules match specific packets using the UDP protocol.
     ```yml
     alert udp any any <> 192.168.57.4 any (msg:"UDP Packet detected"; sid:4000000; rev:1;)
     alert udp any any <> 192.168.57.4 53  (msg:"UDP DNS";  sid:4000001; rev:1;)